-Segment information 4
+4 Segment information

-Description of segments
+(a) Description of segments

 The Group's chief operating decision maker (CoDM), being the Managing Director and Chief Executive Officer Executive Officer, makes financial decisions and allocates resources based on the information received from the Group's internal management system.
 Sales are attributed to an operating segment based on the type of product or service provided to the customer.